 Do you find in the depths of winter you don’t feel like yourself?
 Your energy level might be lower.
 You might feel irritable.
 Maybe you have difficulty sleeping.
 If you find yourself experiencing the symptoms of depression but only during wintertime, you could have seasonal affective disorder (SAD).

-Seasonal affective disorder (SAD) is a mood disorder in which a person’s depression occurs repeatedly in a particular season of the year – most often people with SAD get depressed in winter when days are short.
+SAD is a mood disorder in which a person’s depression occurs repeatedly in a particular season of the year – most often people with SAD get depressed in winter when days are short.
 SAD is a form of depressive disorder and has the usual symptoms.
 What is unique to the specific SAD diagnosis is the seasonal timing.
 Evidence-based treatments for SAD include light therapy.
 This requires the use of a specific type of light box to mimic some features of natural sunlight.
-Today’s post, written by Janis L. Anderson, PhD, Department of Psychiatry, Brigham and Women’s Hospital (BWH), offers some tips for choosing the right type of light box to treat SAD.
-Dr. Anderson has conducted clinical SAD research since 1985.
+Janis L. Anderson, PhD, Department of Psychiatry, Brigham and Women’s Hospital, offers some tips for choosing the right type of light box to treat SAD.

 Many products have been developed since the 1980s, and several have been used in clinical research studies where they were demonstrated to be effective.
 However, no one type of bulb or device has been demonstrated superior to all others.
 The main considerations are cost and safety.
 In the absence of FDA regulation, it is up to the consumer to look into claims made by vendors.
 Some wavelengths of light can be hazardous to eyes or skin, so major research centers have avoided ultraviolet-containing “full-spectrum” bulbs and have used blue light only after careful examination of safety data for the specific device.
 In general, cool-white fluorescent or some LED bulbs have been used successfully by many clinical research centers.